enkomat/enkomat.github.io/index.md

   * [Game Programming Patterns](https://gameprogrammingpatterns.com) by Robert Nystrom is such a masterpiece of an introductory game programming book.
 An overview of 20 different popular programming patterns with absolutely zero non-essential stuff.
   * [Flow in Games](http://jenovachen.info/abstract) by Jenova Chen is a great read for anyone interested in game design.
 Gets to the core of one of the biggest reasons people love to play, the flow state.
     * Jenova Chen also directed [Journey](https://store.steampowered.com/app/638230/Journey/), [Flower](https://store.steampowered.com/app/966330/Flower/) and [flOw](https://en.wikipedia.org/wiki/Flow_(video_game)).
 All beautiful games in their own right.
-  * [Johanna Pirker](https://www.youtube.com/c/JohannaPirker42) has some great gamedev related interviews and lectures on her channel.
+  * [Johanna Pirker](https://www.youtube.com/c/JohannaPirker42) has some really interesting gamedev related interviews and lectures on her channel.
 * Picked up running and reading again during the pandemic.
    * Goal is to run my first marathon this year.
 We'll see how that one goes. 😅
    * Another one is to read at least 20 books this year.